Brighton Digital Women held a mental health focused meetup to kick-start our focus on wellbeing for the digital marketing community in 2017.

 For the second part of her talk, Rifa led a 10-minute guided meditation which helped those who hadn’t tried it before experience the difference it made to their energy and focus.
 As someone who meditates and practices yoga, I was so excited for those who hadn’t had a go before to feel the benefits.

-The way Rifa talked people through the meditation was ever so calming and her words painted relaxing and warm visual images, keeping everyone very focused.
+The way Rifa talked people through the meditation was ever so calming.
+Her words painted relaxing and warm visual images, keeping everyone very focused.
 Afterwards the energy in the room felt positive and people looked visibly more relaxed, their shoulders dropped and faces softened.

 What employers can do to help

 After our two speakers we had a group discussion about reducing the stigma of mental health in the workplace and what employers and employees can do to support this.
-I shared my own experiences with mental health (something that I’ll write about in more detail for the blog soon) and advocated openness as a positive way forward.
+I shared my own experiences with mental health and advocated openness as a positive way forward.

 Disclosing mental health problems to your employer

-Whether or not to disclose a mental health problem to your employer can be a really difficult decision (and is also something I’ll be writing a full blog on soon).
+Whether or not to disclose a mental health problem to your employer can be a really difficult decision.
 For me, choosing to disclose has been really positive, as it has meant that my manager and our HR department are able to support me when I need it.

 Having disclosed my mental health problems, my employer is legally bound to make reasonable adjustments for me to support my mental health in the workplace.